manuelkoso/machine-sheduling/README.md

                    output_path="milp_plus.csv").evaluate_all_instances(SyntheticInstanceMeta)
 ```

 This code snippet is also in the `main.py` file.
-In order to execute it run
+In order to execute it, run the following command line:

 ```commandline
 python main.py